 - Your idea will replace a piece of equipment that is currently expensive to procure with a more cost-effective option

-Our Business Development Managers will also evaluate the commercial viability of your idea, and the potential that it has to generate revenue and actively generate resources for your Health Board.
+Our Innovation Managers will also evaluate the commercial viability of your idea, and the potential that it has to generate revenue and actively generate resources for your Health Board.

 The market for any proposed new product will play a role in determining the commercial value of your innovation.
 You should consider: